AlabamaASRL/asset_asrl/doc/examples/Delta3.rst

 Now we can define (below), the odes and phases for each of the 4 rocket stages and combine them into a single optimal control problem.
 On the first phase we apply our known initial state, time, and mass as a boundary value.
 The length of the phase is then enforced by fixing the final time of the last state to be equal to the burnout time of the first 6 SRB's.
-The initial position velocity and time of phases 2,3 will be dictated by later continuity constraints, so along these phases we only need to explicitly enforce the known initial mass and burnout times given in the problem statement.
+The initial position velocity and time of phases 2 and 3 will be dictated by later continuity constraints, so along these phases we only need to explicitly enforce the known initial mass and burnout times given in the problem statement.
-In phase4, since the final, burnout time of the final stage not known, we simply place an upper bound to be the time at which all propellant would have been expended.
+In :code:`phase4`, since the final, burnout time of the final stage not known, we simply place an upper bound to be the time at which all propellant would have been expended.
 Additionally, it is to this phase that we apply out terminal constraint on the target orbit, and our objective to maximize final mass.

-Finally, we combine these 4 phases into a single optimal control problem and add a link constraint that enforces position,velocity and time continuity between sequential phases.
+Finally, we combine these 4 phases into a single optimal control problem and add a link constraint that enforces position, velocity and time continuity between sequential phases.
-We then directly optimize the problem with the Line search enabled and return the solution for plotting.
+We then directly optimize the problem with the line search enabled and return the solution for plotting.